Veterans Choice Program (VCP) for Drug or Alcohol Rehab

 How Much Will Treatment Cost?

+You are only responsible for your VA copayment.
+Your VA copayment will be determined by VA after the care is provided.
+VA copayments will be billed by VA after the appointment.
 The MISSION Act may cover several forms of mental health and substance addiction therapy for veterans including:

 - Initial screening.